tyjo/GCM/README.md

 1. Specifying the transition matrix
 2. Specifying the phylogenetic tree
-3. Simulating data on the tree
+3. Calling simulate() on the tree

 Similarly, estimating model parameters consists of three parts:

 1. Specifying the transition matrix
 2. Specifying the phylogenetic tree
-3. Estimating parameters
+3. Calling estimate() on the tree

 ### Specifying the transition matrix
 The transition matrix takes 4 parameters: transition rate, transversion rate, on rate, and off rate.
 On rate specifies the rate of switches from OFF to ON, where off rate specifies the rate of switches from ON to OFF.